 This paper introduces the sector and describes the urgent need to develop a robust negative emissions market and gives prospective members a detailed outline of our priorities as well as the benefits of membership.
-The paper builds on the landmark Coalition report, The Case for Negative Emissions, released in June 2021, which was produced in conjunction with McKinsey.
+The paper builds on the landmark Coalition report, The Case for Negative Emissions, released in June 2021.
+McKinsey & Company supported this work as a knowledge partner.
 The Coalition's 2022 objectives align with the longer-term market objectives outlined in that full report (see "Five Substantive Actions" page 105 of the report).
 More information is available on the Coalition website.